rottencandy/vimkubectl/README.md

   - `dd` to delete the resource under cursor.

 - The manifest can be edited just like a regular file, except that it gets applied on every save.

   The following mappings are available in this buffer:

   - `gr` to refresh/update the manifest.
-NOTE: This will disregard any unsaved local changes.
+Note that this will disregard any unsaved local changes.